Exotic aromatic B-series for the study of long time integrators for a class of ergodic SDEs: Construction of high order integrators

 \end{theorem}

-Various composition rules for B-series and aromatic B-series have been studied in the literature (see \cite{Hairer06gni,Chartier10aso,Bogfjellmo15aso} and references therein).
-The main difference from these previous work is we compose only the roots of exotic aromatic rooted forests, because this corresponds to composing linear differential operators.
+Various composition rules for B-series and aromatic B-series have been studied in the literature (see \cite{Hairer06gni,Chartier10aso,Bogfjellmo15aso} and the references therein).
+The main difference from these previous works is that we compose only the roots of exotic aromatic rooted forests, because this corresponds to composing linear differential operators.

 \begin{proof} Using Definition \ref{elementary_differential}, we have